Operational clarity for daily work

 Functions of the Senior Housekeeper in Hotels

-The functions of a senior housekeeper can be divided into three groups:
+The role's functions fall into three groups:

 1. Procurement and distribution of supplies and cleaning products: